Architecture (ARCH)

 1 Course Unit

-The MSD-EBD students will develop research papers related to the work done in ARCH 7080 Bioclimatic Studio and ARCH 7540.
-The students will learn how to plan and conduct experiments and will develop the tools to write research papers based on these experiments.
-During the semester, exemplar case-studies of novel work in architectural technology will be presented to the students by the instructor and guest lecturers.
-The prototype developed during the course may be a digital prototype such as a simulation tool, or a physical prototype which will be tested using sensing techniques.
+This course serves as preparation for a research project by students in the MSD-EBD or PhD programs.
+The students will learn how to develop, plan, and conduct experiments and will develop the tools to write research papers based on these experiments.
+During the semester, topical lectures and case-studies of novel work in architectural technology will be presented to the students by the instructor and guest lecturers.
+The research proposal developed during the course will be used as a basis for hands-on exercises in the lab portion.

 ARCH 7580 Resilience: Project Energos, Nevada, Japan, Taiwan